Herpes Simplex Virus Antibody

 The antibodies test is valuable because many initial herpes infections show no symptoms.

-If symptoms do occur, they can include tenderness, as well as pain or burning at the
+If symptoms do happen, they can include tenderness, as well as pain or burning at

-site of the infection.
-This usually occurs before the outbreak of sores.
-You may also
+the site of the infection.
+This usually happens before the outbreak of sores.
+You

 What other tests might I have along with this test?